Meier-Link/LPIC_irc_bot/src/lpic-adm/README.md

-LPIC-ADM website
+LPIC-Adm website
 ================

-This directory contain all specific files added to the web site base.
+This directory contains all specific files added to the web site base.
 This one is my [MTFW framwork](https://github.com/Meier-Link/mtfw).

 Modifications